Menithal/Blender-Metaverse-Addon/README.md

 - HiFi and Forks
 - VRC (NeosVR by Proxy)
 - Tower Unite

-## 2.0 works only with 2.81 or later, use older version for 2.80.
+- Faceshift/Animaze

+## 3.1+ Works with blender 2.90 or later.

 # Installation Guide